jschangg/phase-0/reflections.md

 I also enjoyed learning about meditation and how it can help increase productivity by freeing up your mind.
 It will allow you to become less anxious, more creative, and ultimately more focused.

 Time-boxing is when you designate a specific amount of time to complete a task.
 And when the time is up regardless of whether or not the task is complete you stop and take time to evaluate what yu have done/the time you gave yourself to complete that task.
 I can implement it in phase 0 by allotting x amount of time to specific challenges and tasks assigned to me.
-C

 Currently i manage my time by just reviewing what i need to then, then picking out certain days throughout the week when i have the time to work on them.
 Then i try to finish the work in that time.
 It really hasnt worked out to well for me for the first week, since the work took a lot longer than i thought it would, along with having a lot less time to work on it due to being away for the holidays.